 How chocolatier David Chow makes his incredible, edible, over-the-top Easter eggs

 For engineer-turned-pastry-chef David Chow, chocolate-making is the best of both worlds.
 “Chocolate is a very technical ingredient—if it’s one or two degrees off, you can ruin the batch,” says Chow.
 “I appreciate that kind of precision.”
 At first, his family thought he was crazy to give up a potentially lucrative career just to work in a kitchen.
 “But you gotta do what you love, I think.
 At the end of the day, I’m making a tangible thing, and I’m making someone happy.”
-His insanely attractive Easter eggs, which he makes out of his workshop at The Eatery on University Avenue, are equal parts art and dessert: who needs Fabergé when you can have these?
+His insanely attractive Easter eggs are equal parts art and dessert: who needs Fabergé when you can have these?
 Here’s how he makes them.